Bylaws of the East Bay Democratic Socialists of America

 - are found to be engaged in coordinated and destructive entryist behavior on behalf of an outside organization.

 Members facing suspension or expulsion must receive written notice of charges against them, and be given an opportunity to respond to the charges, at least seven days before the Steering Committee makes a decision regarding discipline.
 A two-thirds vote is required to suspend or expel a member.
 Only the Steering Committee will have the power to suspend or expel a member from the Chapter.

 Section 1.
 Officers and Duties

-- The officers of the Chapter shall be two Co-Chairs, One Vice Chair, one Recording Secretary, one Communications Secretary, one Treasurer, and seven At-Large Officers.
+- The officers of the Chapter shall be two Co-Chairs, One Vice Chair, one Secretary, one Treasurer, and eight At-Large Officers.

 - The Co-Chairs shall be the chief spokespeople of the Chapter.
 They shall preside over all meetings of the Chapter and the Steering Committee, shall interpret these bylaws, subject to appeal to the Steering Committee, and perform such other duties that are specified in these bylaws.
 The Co-Chairs shall be ex officio members of each standing committee.

 - The Vice Chair is responsible for assisting the Co-Chairs with all of their duties.
 If both Co-Chairs are unable to perform their duties, the Vice Chair shall perform all duties and assume all responsibilities of the Co-Chairs until such a time as one or both Co-Chairs are able to resume their posts.

 - The Secretary shall be responsible for keeping minutes and records of all Chapter and Steering Committee meetings, and promptly posting the public portions of the minutes after the Steering Committee votes to approve them.